Stefan210/kinematic_calibration/src/kinematic_calibration/README.txt

       headPitch_min: [float] (for searching the marker)
       haedPitch_max: [float] (for searching the marker)
       headPitch_step: [float] (for searching the marker)
+      find_marker: [boolean] (if the marker is not visible, search the marker in the given head range)
+	  move_marker_to_corners: [boolean] (move the head s.t. the marker is in the center and corners of the image)
       marker_color_r: [integer] (optional; currently only used for marker_type = circle and no radius given)
       marker_color_g: [integer] (optional; currently only used for marker_type = circle and no radius given)
       marker_color_b: [integer] (optional; currently only used for marker_type = circle and no radius given)